nicholasgalante1997/mint/data/PATTERNS_TRY_1.md

 }
 ```

 So you'll notice that our AttemptConfiguration interface and our IAttempt interface share some commonalities.
 To keep our configuration options in sync with our interface definition, we should refactor the above to leverage `&` type syntax or use `Pick/Omit` or some type of type sharing.
-What the AttemptConfiguration represents is an object we can pass when we instantiate a new Attempt that will give us greater granulatity over the behavior of our attempt instance.
+What the AttemptConfiguration represents is an object we can pass when we instantiate a new Attempt that will give us greater granularity over the behavior of our attempt instance.
 We also want to allow for our Attempt to be instantiated with just a callback for basic use cases.

 Let's start to implement that class now: